Gregsai/SDS-Mamacita/README.md

 - Adapt their plan daily towards the Sprint Goal.
 - Hold each other accountable as professionals.

+## Communication strategies
+We will communicate using WhatsApp for fast messaging and Discord for videocalls.
+To do real life meetings we will go to the Centrum Library.

 ## Installation manual

 To be continued